Archive for the ‘Horror Games’ Category

 The Mists Of Fear Orrorsh Revisited 2

-This entry is part 4 in the series Extracts from Mike's TORG Materials
+This entry is part 4 of 4 in the series Extracts from Mike's TORG Materials

 Preamble Revisit: A long time ago, I rewrote some fairly fundamental parts of Orrorsh, the Horror Realm.
 While packing, I discovered where it had been filed away.
 This is not a complete standalone work; you will still need the official supplement to use it.
 Why, then, should I read it?
 The reasons are the same […]